surajmandal99/shopping_cart_with_getx/README.md

 # shopping_cart_with_getx

-#  Shopping cart made with fetch the data from the api and
+#  Shopping cart made with fetch the data from the api .
+# Features:
+# AddtoFav
+# RemoveFromFav